cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

   $ mvn clean package -DskipTests

-(To build WISE and run the WISE Example Tests, you would use:)
+(To build WISE and run the WISE example tests, you would instead use:)

 .. tabbed-parsed-literal::